Bridges Renewal Program

-On 17 March 2020, the Deputy Prime Minister and Minister for Infrastructure, Transport and Regional Development, the Hon Michael McCormack MP, announced funding for 205 projects, submitted for funding under Round Five of the BRP was open for proposals from 17 March 2020 to 29 May 2020.
+On 29 September 2020, the Deputy Prime Minister and Minister for Infrastructure, Transport and Regional Development, the Hon Michael McCormack MP, announced funding for 205 projects, submitted for funding under Round Five of the BRP in accordance with the National Land Transport Act 2014.

 State, territory and local governments were encouraged to submit funding proposals for projects that will upgrade road infrastructure by enhancing access for both local communities and higher productivity vehicles.

 Consistent with previous rounds, projects under Round Five were selected following a competitive merit-based process.